microsoft/wil/README.md

 ```

 ### 2. Formatting with `clang-format`

+> **Important!** The path to `clang-format.exe` is not added to `PATH` automatically, even when using a Visual Studio command window.
+The LLVM installer has the option to add itself to the system or user `PATH` if you'd like.
+If you would like the path to the version of `clang-format` that ships with Visual Studio added to your path, you will need to do so manually.
+Otherwise, the `run-clang-format.cmd` script mentioned below (or, equivalently, building the `format` target) will manually invoke the `clang-format.exe` under your Visual Studio install path.

 An alternative, and generally easier option, is to run `clang-format` either on all source files or on all source files you've modified.
 Note, however, that depending on how `clang-format` is invoked, the version used may not be the one that ships with Visual Studio.